 Stefanie: We did have a couple of kinks initially.
 We were having some issues with some visual representation of our more complicated illustrator files.
 But it seems to me that everything we have brought up has been worked through either through development and fixes or by a workaround.
 I know we initially needed a ruler situation so that our team could confirm measurements and things like that.
 And that was developed very quickly.

 We proceed to discuss some other bugs and issues CSS helped us to resolve – that is the very reason why our cooperation has proved very fruitful to both parties.
 A client who never hesitates to point out some problems in the system is always very valuable to us as it helps us to grow.
-After a bit of chit-chat about our work together, I go on with our last question for today that has been bothering the whole design industry for some time – the question of Coronavirus and its effects, on which we’ve speculated in one of our recent articles.
+After a bit of chit-chat about our work together, I go on with our last question for today that has been bothering the whole design industry for some time – the question of Coronavirus and its effects, on which we’ve speculated in one of our older articles.

 Andrew: In the beginning of our conversation, you said that Approval Studio became especially useful now, during the COVID-19 lockdown.
 Why?
 And what would be different in your workflow if you didn’t use our proofing app?

 Gretchen: Well, we would be sending out PDFs and emails because that’s what we were doing at one point.
 It would make it really confusing because it wouldn’t be organized the way it is in Approval Studio.
 It would be much harder that way.
 And with the software, all the comments are right there, and we can go back to them any time.